nihilor/vaccinatejs/README.md

 ## Why?

-Vaccination is necessary to control the corona pandemic and save lives.
+Vaccination is necessary to control the corona pandemic and save lifes.
 Vaccinate against Corona.
 Set a sign.
 Get the booster.

 ## What?